Lorimer Dods: Recognition

 He was awarded a Carnegie Fellowship in Medicine in 1947.
+In 1949, the year the Australian Paedriatic Society was founded, he was appointed Australia's first Professor of Child Health.

 On 25 February 1947 he was appointed a Lieutenant of the Royal Victorian Order (LVO) for his service as Honorary Physician to the Duke of Gloucester.

-In 1949, the year the Australian Paedriatic Society was founded, he was appointed Australia's first Professor of Child Health.

-Lorimer Dods was knighted by Sir Dallas Brooks on 6 August 1962, having been named a Knight Bachelor in the 1962 New Year's Honours.
+Dods was knighted by Sir Dallas Brooks on 6 August 1962, having been named a Knight Bachelor in the 1962 New Year's Honours.

 In 1967, he was voted Australian Father of the Year.
 In 1976, he was featured on the Channel 7 TV show 'This Is Your Life'.

-Portraits by Vladas Meskenas and Judy Cassab hang in the Lorimer Dods Lecture Theatre, Westmead and the Children's Medical Research Institute, Westmead respectively.

 Five days before he died, a film on his life's work was finished by Tony Culliton and Michael Morton-Evans for Channel 7.
 His biography Beloved Physician, written by daughter Rosemary, was published in July 1989.

+Portraits by Vladas Meskenas and Judy Cassab hang in the Lorimer Dods Lecture Theatre, Westmead and the Children's Medical Research Institute, Westmead respectively.